Every Galaxy S21 spec rumor we've heard: Battery, price, size and more

 Samsung is likely to reveal its latest Galaxy S21 phone on Jan.
-14, at the 2021 Samsung Unpacked event (here's how to watch the event live).
+14, at the 2021 Samsung Unpacked event on the last day of CES (here's how to watch the event live).
 The flagship phone is expected to cost less than its predecessors, and include new camera and video capabilities, along with 5G.

 The Galaxy S21 phones follow the release of several other Galaxy phones in 2020, including the $100 Galaxy A01, the $600 Galaxy S20 FE, the $800 Galaxy S20 and the $2,000 Galaxy Z Fold 2.
 The price of the S21 is anticipated to drop from last year after Samsung struggled to sell its pricey smartphones during the pandemic, and lost ground to Huawei and Apple.